ddbj/www/_faq/en/how-to-fix-error-msg-stop-codon-e.md

 Click \[Select Qualifier\] button beside CDS and add [/pseudogene qualifier](/ddbj/qualifiers-e.html#pseudogene).
-Then, you can specify /pseudogene qualifier with [its controlled vocabularies](/ddbj/pseudogene-e.html).
+Then, you can specify /pseudogene qualifier with [its controlled vocabularies](/ddbj/qualifiers-e.html#pseudogene).
 See also [b) considered pseudogene](/ddbj/cds-e.html#stop_b) in detail.

-    1. In cases of unsure whether it is pseudogene or not, the reason of stop codon is uncertain, or on the process of diversity increasing related to acquired immunity, describe misc\_feature, not CDS feature.
+    1. In cases of unsure whether it is pseudogene or not, the reason of stop codon is uncertain, or on the process of diversity increasing related to acquired immunity, describe misc_feature, not CDS feature.
 See [a) Putative nonsense mutation, frameshift caused by uncertain reason, or on the process of diversity increasing related to acquired immunity for IgG etc.](/ddbj/cds-e.html#stop_a) in detail.